charlesreid1-raspberry-pi/pi-aircrack-batch/README.md

 # pi-aircrack-batch

+This directory contains scripts for collecting data from the wifi interface in batches.
+These scripts primarily rely on aircrack and its built-in wifi parsing capabilities.
+Aircrack is the easiest tool to use, but this can also be done with scapy.

+## AircrackIntervals.py

+Script `AircrackIntervals.py`:
-Put a wifi device into monitor mode and use aircrack to dump CSV files at specified intervals.
+* Collects data from wifi interface and dumps to CSV files at specified intervals
+* New files are created at specified time intervals.
+* Total number of files collected is specified.